Northern Europe battered by 3rd major storm; deaths hit 14

 Associated Press

-LONDON (AP) — Northern Europe was battered by the third major storm in five days, with heavy rains and high winds on Sunday and Monday killing at least two more people, disrupting travel and prompting hundreds of flood alerts across a region still recovering from last week’s hurricane-force winds.
+LONDON (AP) — Northern Europe has been battered by its third major storm in five days, with heavy rains and high winds killing at least two more people, disrupting travel and prompting hundreds of flood alerts across a region still recovering from last week’s hurricane-force winds.

 In France, a couple in their 70s died Sunday after their car was swept into the English Channel near a small town in Normandy.
 The couple had called for help but it did not reach them in time.